BYUsa-Minecraft-Club/clubnight_datapack/README.md

 The headgiver is summoned using summonheadgiver.
 The headgiver can be permanently summoned allowing players to claim their earned heads at their leisure.

 To manually grant a player the ability to claim a head (perhaps as an additional reward).
 Use the command `\scoreboard players add PLAYER_NAME headsearned 1`.

+#### Teleport
+While clubnight is active any player can teleport to the nearest cosmo using the command `\trigger ClubNightTeleport`.
+This ability only works while the clubnight is active.

 ### Game